mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 Bryce thought for a long moment.
 "Everything.
 The teachings, the doctrine.
 Of course, there are some things that I question, but I know the Church is true."

 "Have you ever wondered what will happen after this life?
-I mean, I know we're taught that we’ll go to the spirit world and then we'll all be resurrected and then we'll all be judged before getting placed into one of the kingdoms of glory.
+I know we're taught that we’ll go to the spirit world and then we'll all be resurrected and then we'll all be judged before getting placed into one of the kingdoms of glory.
 When I was in high school, exaltation was the goal, and I still find exaltation desirous, but I don't know if that's realistic for me.
 I feel like my mission was what propelled me to start dating guys.
 At the beginning of my mission, I thought that if I obeyed all the mission rules and the commandments that I'd be happy.
 That's what we're told.
 But I wasn't happy.
 It wasn't until later in my mission that keeping the commandments and learning to love the people were things that had to come from the heart.
 Of course, going through the motions can be a starting point, but it's not enough.
 And I think that applies to marriage.
-If I were to have a wife, I don't think I'd be able to love her, even if I were to go through the motions.
+If I were to have a wife, I don't think I'd be able to fully love her in all aspects of a healthy marriage, even if I were to go through the motions.
 I have no desire to touch a girl or have that sort of connection with any girl.
 And I wouldn't want to put that kind of hurt on anyone or on myself or on our posterity if it gets to that point."

 "I used to think a lot about my exaltation too, but I don't think about it as much anymore.
 It's depressing to think about.
 Sometimes I wonder, 'Why me?'
 You know?"